 The identifiable signs of alcohol dependence include an increasing tolerance to alcohol, experience of withdrawal symptoms, blackouts, failure to control the amount consumed, alcohol becoming a focal point in one’s life, and continued use despite knowledge of its harmfulness.

 Alcohol is not the only substance that, when abused, increases the risk of suicide.
 Both illicit and legal (particularly prescription) drugs can play a part in increasing the chances of a suicidal death.
 Some statistics show that more than half of all people who die by suicide were intoxicated at the time of death (alcohol or other drugs) (NSSP).
-And a person with alcohol dependence is up to ninety times more likely to be at risk for suicide than the norm (Sher, 59).
+And a person with alcohol dependence is up to ninety times more likely to be considering suicide than the norm (Sher, 59).
 Unlike other drugs, however, alcohol holds a unique and privileged status in our society.
 It is very accessible, socially acceptable, and its use transcends all borders of age, gender or background.
 The general public chooses to think of alcoholics and alcoholism as the province of the homeless and the disadvantaged—the stereotypical dishevelled man drinking under a bridge, paper bag in hand.
 It is not generally recognized as an illness which affects all levels of society and it is even less acknowledged as a factor in suicide.

 Why do so many people turn to alcohol?

 Alcohol is relatively inexpensive, easy to obtain and, perhaps most notably, is legal.
 It does not hold the notoriety of street drugs, and does not require a physician’s prescription.
 Canny, ubiquitous, and increasingly invasive advertising promises us the world if we purchase the right label and, ironically, alcohol does just that for many.
 For a brief interlude, it provides a better world than the one in which they are living…or so it seems.